Allen-Synthesis/Kompari/README.md

 Both inputs have an attenuverter, and are both normalled to +12V, so with only one input, the value of input B can be controlled simply using the attenuverter as a ±10V voltage source.
 ***
 ### Easy to DIY
 The module has fairly few components, and is entirely through hole.
-It is also 'free hardware' so you can access all the design files in this repo, and check out the [Bill of Materials here!](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Allen-Synthesis/Kompari/main/kicad/bom/ibom.html)
+It is also 'free hardware' so you can access all the design files in this repo, and check out the [Interactive Bill of Materials here!](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Allen-Synthesis/Kompari/main/kicad/bom/ibom.html)

 ***
 ### Patch Examples